- Oops!Something went wrong.Please try again later.

-As you can see, institutional investors have a fair amount of stake in Loma Negra Compañía Industrial Argentina Sociedad Anónima.
+We can see that Loma Negra Compañía Industrial Argentina Sociedad Anónima does have institutional investors; and they hold a good portion of the company's stock.
 This can indicate that the company has a certain degree of credibility in the investment community.
 However, it is best to be wary of relying on the supposed validation that comes with institutional investors.
 They too, get it wrong sometimes.
 When multiple institutions own a stock, there's always a risk that they are in a 'crowded trade'.
 When such a trade goes wrong, multiple parties may compete to sell stock fast.
 This risk is higher in a company without a history of growth.
 You can see Loma Negra Compañía Industrial Argentina Sociedad Anónima's historic earnings and revenue below, but keep in mind there's always more to the story.

-Our data indicates that hedge funds own 5.5% of Loma Negra Compañía Industrial Argentina Sociedad Anónima.
-That worth noting, since hedge funds are often quite active investors, who may try to influence management.
-Many want to see value creation (and a higher share price) in the short term or medium term.
-Participações Morro Vermelho S.A. is currently the company's largest shareholder with 51% of shares outstanding.
-With such a huge stake in the ownership, we infer that they have significant control of the future of the company.
-With 7.0% and 5.5% of the shares outstanding respectively, Capital Research and Management Company and Redwood Capital Management, LLC are the second and third largest shareholders.
+It would appear that 5.5% of Loma Negra Compañía Industrial Argentina Sociedad Anónima shares are controlled by hedge funds.
+That's interesting, because hedge funds can be quite active and activist.
+Many look for medium term catalysts that will drive the share price higher.
+Our data shows that Participações Morro Vermelho S.A. is the largest shareholder with 51% of shares outstanding.
+This essentially means that they have extensive influence, if not outright control, over the future of the corporation.
+With 8.5% and 5.5% of the shares outstanding respectively, Capital Research and Management Company and Redwood Capital Management, LLC are the second and third largest shareholders.

 While studying institutional ownership for a company can add value to your research, it is also a good practice to research analyst recommendations to get a deeper understand of a stock's expected performance.
 Quite a few analysts cover the stock, so you could look into forecast growth quite easily.